stelmo/DifferentiableMetabolism.jl/README.md

 ```
 Any optimization solver that is compatible with [JuMP](https://jump.dev/)
 can be used, provided it can solve the optimization problems you are interested
-in (LPs and QPs), and it returns the dual variables through the JuMP interface.
+in (typically, LPs and QPs), and it returns the dual variables through the JuMP interface.
 In the tests we use [Tulip.jl](https://github.com/ds4dm/Tulip.jl) for LPs, and
 [Clarabel.jl](https://github.com/oxfordcontrol/Clarabel.jl) for QPs.
 Other
 solvers, like Gurobi, work well, but they require a license (usually free for